 Some teach at the college level.
-Some continue their education, working toward the terminal degree.
+Some continue their education, working toward the terminal degree in creative writing, composition and rhetoric, or literature.
 Some use their writing expertise in the business or professional setting.
 Some work on various writing projects outside of business or academia.

 If I don’t have a background in English, will I survive in the program?

 Yes.
 Although the program builds on the knowledge you already possess in English and writing, the courses explore new topics.